 25-30.090 Abandonments - This is a recommended new rule that specifies information that must be included in the notice required by statute when a utility intends to abandon.
 This information includes the reason for the abandonment, the date of the abandonment, and the utility's status with the Department of Environmental Regulation (DER).
 The rule also contains requirements that the appointed receiver request from the Commission the utility's current tariff and annual report, directs the receiver to file a revised tariff reflecting its name, and codifies that the receiver is subject to Chapter 367, Florida Statutes, and Chapter 25-30, Florida Administrative Code.
 It also provides for an exemption, upon request, for a govern-mental authority acting as a receiver.
 This rule and the related statute are intended to help prevent service interruptions to utility customers.
 We believe the recommended rule also encourages governmental authorities to become receivers by clearly stating that upon request, they will be found exempt from Commission regulation.

+At the special agenda, the question of what type of application would be filed if a system that was exempt was subsequently purchased by a party and became jurisdictional.
+Industry representatives were concerned that the Commission might require an application for a true original certificate.
+These are very burdensome applications with many filing requirements.
+At the same time, the Commission expressed concern that we might need all of the information required in an original certificate and wanted to be sure we received the information we needed.
+Staff does not believe there is a problem.

+We have had one occasion that we are aware of where an exempt system became jurisdictional.
+In that case, we required an application to be filed under Rule 25-30.034, Existing System Charging for Service.
+We believe this rule is appropriately applied to this type of filing because it requires minimal information from the applicant yet it provides the Commission with the information needed to process the case.

+In any event, the Commission may open an investigation (and has previously done so) and re-establish rates on its own motion at any time.
+Should there be any question about the appropriateness of the rate, rate base, etc., staff would recommend an investigation on the Commission's own motion.
+We have not modified the recommended rule.

-25-30.110 Records and Reports; Annual Reports -
+25-30.110 Records and Reports; Annual Reports - Revisions to this rule have been deleted at the Commission's direction.

 25-30.111 Exemption for Resale of Utility Service, Annual Report - The recommended changes to this rule clarify that an exemption as a reseller is not automatic but must be approved by the Commission.